jittuu/jittuu.github.com/_posts/2014-05-29-how-to-setup-squid-as-forward-proxy-in-azure.markdown

 title: "How to set up squid as forward proxy in Azure"
 ---

 I was playing with [squid][] to set up as [forward proxy][].
-If you are not sure about proxy, there a [great answer][proxy-answer] about proxies.
+If you are not sure about proxy, there a [great answer][proxy-answer] at stackoverflow.
 In this post, I will use Azure as Cloud platform, but it should also work on Amazon as well.

 # Set up a Linux VM

-We will first create a linux VM using Azure [portal][].
-TODO: summary of the whole steps.
+We will first create a linux VM using Azure [portal][] and later we use _PuTTy_ to access.

 From azure portal, I'll go `NEW | COMPUTE | VIRTUAL MACHINE | FROM GALLERY` and choose Ubuntu.